Am I Schizophrenic? Understanding The Schizophrenia Diagnostic Process

 The process of diagnosing schizophrenia

 Official testing may also be administered to understand the factors that can cause an individual to develop schizophrenia.
 Some of the tests that might be used include personality tests, cognitive tests, the intelligence quotient test (IQ), open-ended questioning, the Rorschach (inkblot) test, and the Positive and Negative Syndrome Scale (PANSS).
+Other tests might include the Scale for the Assessment of Negative Symptoms (SANS) and the Scale for the Assessment of Positive Symptoms (SAPS).

 Some providers use the Brief Psychiatric Rating Scale (BPRS) to check the severity of schizophrenia symptoms, including hostility, hallucinations, and delusions.
 The Clinical Global Impression-Schizophrenia (CGI-SCH) test can be used to evaluate whether someone’s current treatment is helpful.

 If someone is showing symptoms of other mental health conditions, the provider may provide additional screenings, such as a depression or anxiety screening or a test for substance use.
-For someone to be officially diagnosed with schizophrenia, the following must be true
+For someone to be officially diagnosed with schizophrenia, the following must be true:

-• They are experiencing two or more schizophrenia symptoms that have been present for at least one month.
+- They are experiencing two or more schizophrenia symptoms that have been present for at least one month.

-• Symptoms are causing severe functional disability in one or more areas of life.
+- Symptoms are causing severe functional disability in one or more areas of life.

-• If the individual has been diagnosed with autism spectrum disorder, they must have significant hallucinations and delusions to be diagnosed with schizophrenia.
+- If the individual has been diagnosed with autism spectrum disorder, they must have significant hallucinations and delusions to be diagnosed with schizophrenia.

-• Symptoms must not be due to another mental health condition or medical disorder, such as epilepsy or encephalitis.
+- Symptoms must not be due to another mental health condition or medical disorder, such as epilepsy or encephalitis.

-Changes from the DSM-IV to DSM-V
+Changes from the DSM-IV to DSM-5

-Since the release of the DSM-V in 2013, the category for schizophrenia was changed from “Schizophrenia and Other Psychotic Disorders” to “Schizophrenia Spectrum and Other Psychotic Disorders.”
+Since the release of the DSM-5 in 2013, the category for schizophrenia was changed from “Schizophrenia and Other Psychotic Disorders” to “Schizophrenia Spectrum and Other Psychotic Disorders.”
 Classifying schizophrenia as a spectrum can enable diagnostic providers to take into consideration the whole, unique spectrum of symptoms that individuals with the condition may experience rather than categorizing them in ways that may not fully represent their symptoms.

-This change from the DSM-IV to the DSM-V removed the subtypes of schizophrenia that were initially part of the diagnostic process, including catatonic type, paranoid type, disorganized type, undifferentiated type, and residual type.
+This change from the DSM-IV to the DSM-5 removed the subtypes of schizophrenia that were initially part of the diagnostic process, including catatonic type, paranoid type, disorganized type, undifferentiated type, and residual type.
 These categories are no longer assigned to individuals in a clinical setting.

 However, the catatonic specification may still be added to the general schizophrenia diagnosis if it is significant in individuals with the condition.
-Comorbid catatonia usually requires a different billing code than schizophrenia on its own, which is why the DSM-V makes the distinction.
+Comorbid catatonia usually requires a different billing code than schizophrenia on its own, which is why the DSM-5 makes the distinction.

 How to proceed after a schizophrenia diagnosis